MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-text-copilot.md

 ---
-title: Add AI-generated text using Copilot (preview)
+title: Add AI-generated text using Copilot
-description: Learn how to create AI-generated text using Copilot and add it to a page in your Power Pages site. ms.topic: how-to ms.date: 03/06/2024
+description: Learn how to create AI-generated text using Copilot and add it to a page in your Power Pages site. ms.topic: how-to ms.date: 04/01/2024
 author: ckwan-ms
 ms.author: ckwan
 ms.reviewer: kkendrick